-The NFL preseason is just a tuneup for the regular season.
-Regular season starters get more rest than playing time and winning isn’t really the goal.
-Michigan sportsbooks will offer betting lines on preseason games, but your guess is as good as theirs as to who will actually win these meaningless contests.
+The NFL preseason is just a tune-up for the regular season.
+Regular season starters get more rest than playing time, and winning isn’t really the goal.
+Michigan sportsbooks offer betting lines on preseason games, but your guess is as good as theirs as to who will actually win these meaningless contests.

-The NFL rewards winning and until teams have locked up playoff spots and home-field advantage throughout the playoffs, every team tries to win every game it can.
+The NFL rewards degrees of winning.
+Until teams have locked up playoff spots and home-field advantage throughout the postseason, every team tries to win every game it can.

-The league divides its 32 teams into two 16-team conferences: The AFC and NFC.
-Each team plays 16 regular-season games over a 17-week regular season and only the best seven teams in each conference make the playoffs.
+The league divides its 32 teams into two 16-team conferences: the American Football Conference (AFC) and the National Football Conference (NFC).
+Each team plays 17 regular-season games over an 18-week regular season, and only the best seven teams in each conference make the playoffs.

-Michigan sportsbooks will offer various betting markets for every regular-season game and futures markets on team performance, allowing you to bet on almost every aspect of the NFL regular season.
+Michigan sportsbooks offer various betting markets for every regular-season game and futures odds markets on team performance, allowing you to bet on almost every aspect of the NFL regular season.

-Only the best seven teams in each of the AFC and NFC make the NFL Playoffs.
-This includes the team with the top regular-season record in each division, seeded one through four in the conference.
+Only the best seven teams in each of the AFC and NFC make the NFL playoffs.
+This field includes the team with the top regular-season record in each division, seeded Nos.
+1-4 in the conference.

 In each conference, the teams with the fifth-, sixth-, and seventh-best records qualify for the playoffs as wild cards.